-Individual businesses and organisations involved in the Australian forest industry are eligible to apply for assistance.
+Individual businesses and organisations involved in the Australian forest and wood products industry are eligible to apply for assistance.
 To be eligible for assistance, applicants must satisfy the following criteria:

-- 1. Your business must be a business registered for tax purposes in Australia with an Australian Business Number (ABN). - 2.
-Your business must be financially sound, with professionally prepared financial statements demonstrating the ability to fund your share of project costs. - 3.
-Your business must have secure access to a sufficient quantity and quality of forest products to undertake the proposal.
-Any applicant who does not currently participate in the industry will be required to demonstrate the existence of a secure agreement for resource supply as evidence that they have access to sufficient resource to undertake their proposal, and how they propose to participate in the industry; and/or have wood from a business with a wood supply contract for native forest or plantation wood; and/or be currently engaged in the growing, harvest and/or haulage and/or processing of those products under contract.
+- 1. Their business/organisation must be registered for tax purposes in Australia with an Australian Business Number (ABN). - 2.
+Their business/organisation must be financially sound, with professionally prepared financial statements demonstrating the ability to fund your share of project costs. - 3.
+If relevant, their business/organisation must have secure access to a sufficient quantity and quality of forest products to undertake the proposal.
+Any applicant in this position who does not currently participate in the industry will be required to demonstrate the existence of a secure agreement for resource supply as evidence that they will have access to sufficient resource to undertake their proposal, and how they propose to participate in the industry; and/or have wood from a business/organisation with a wood supply contract for native forest or plantation wood; and/or be currently engaged in the growing, harvest and/or haulage and/or processing of those products under contract.